Research

 Does Intelligence Shield Children from the Effects of Parental Unemployment?

-Current literature offers several potential channels through which parental unemployment can affect children.
-In this paper, I provide new evidence based on variation across intelligence that identifies loss of human capital investment as the driving mechanism.
-I find that higher intelligence mitigates some of the impacts, but not all.
-Parental unemployment is more harmful to the education of children with higher intelligence.
-This forces them to start their careers at lower-paying jobs and continues to weigh down on their wages even later in life.
-Nevertheless, higher intelligence helps narrow the gap labour supply, job ranking and monthly earnings over time.- EUI Microeconometrics working group (February 2021)
+Current literature offers several potential channels through which jobless parents can affect children.
+In this paper, I provide new evidence based on variation across intelligence of children.
+The results suggest that loss of human capital investments into children is the driving mechanism.
+I find that gap in education widens with higher intelligence, while the gap in labour-market outcomes narrows.
+I rationalise these findings using the skill formation and employer learning theories.- EUI Microeconometrics working group (February 2021)

 - EALE Conference 2022 ( September 2022 )